tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 # otel

 CNCF OpenTelemetry offramp.
-Poblishes to the specified host or IP and destination TCP port via gRPC messages conforming to the CNCF OpenTelemetry protocol specification v1.
+Publishes to the specified host or IP and destination TCP port via gRPC messages conforming to the CNCF OpenTelemetry protocol specification v1.
 Forwards tremor value variants of `logs`, `trace` and `metrics` messages from tremor query pipelines downstream to remote OpenTelemetry endpoints.